 Maqam helps international pilgrims to choose Umrah packages from authorised agents, apply for visas, flights and accommodation as well as book domestic tourism packages.

-International pilgrims can choose Umrah packages from authorised agents in their home country and complete the visa-application procedures.
-Once the authorisation process is complete applicants will receive a reference number to complete the online payment.
+International pilgrims can choose Umrah packages from authorised agents in their home country and complete visa application procedures.
+Once the authorisation process is complete, applicants will receive a reference number to complete the online payment.
 The e-visa will be issued through the online platform within 24 hours.

-Maqam helps authorise e-marketing platforms that provide services to pilgrims to officially integrate with housing, transport and ground services providers in the kingdom.
+Maqam helps authorise e-marketing platforms that provide services to pilgrims to officially integrate with housing, transport and ground services providers.

-The portal helps users to book accommodation in the kingdom, flights to and from Jeddah, Makkah and Madinah.
+The portal helps users to book accommodation in the kingdom and flights to and from Jeddah, Makkah and Madinah.

-In August, the Ministry of Hajj and Umrah announced that the kingdom will allow visitors holding tourist visas to perform Umrah.
+In August, the Ministry of Hajj and Umrah announced that the kingdom would allow visitors holding tourist visas to perform Umrah.

 A male guardian, or mahram, is no longer required to accompany female pilgrims from any part of the world travelling to Saudi Arabia to perform Umrah.